T Boy Wrestling: History

 Many wrestlers applied for the first New York City event, causing a second day to be scheduled.

 On August 9 and 10, 2025, the first T Boy Wrestling event in New York City was held over two days due to the high number of wrestlers who applied to participate.
 The event featured a “meet and greet” the Thursday prior as well as after parties each night, and tattoo artists tattooed people at the event.
 TransGuy Supply again sponsored, selling merchandise reading "I <3 TBOYS," as well as wrestling singlets, jockstraps, dildos, packers, STPs, and binders.
 The event was hosted by transgender comedian Marley Gotterer.
 Judges included Ceyenne Doroshow and Mack Beggs, who judged in the categories of Best in Show, Best in Hoe, Best Pair, and Mister Congeniality with a $500 cash prize for each.

-On 11 and 12 October, in the Avenue Portland event space in Northeast Portland, another T Boy Wrestling event took place that featured around 150 competitors.
+On October 11 and 12, in the Avenue Portland event space in Northeast Portland, another T Boy Wrestling event took place that featured around 150 competitors.
 Weekly training took place ahead of the shows at Southwest Portland Martial Arts.
-Events are decided based on demand, which as of 2025 was nationwide.
-While Bandrowski and Miller in October stated that they want to host events in the Southern United States, for the time being they were limited to hosting events in liberal areas due to budgetary and safety restrictions.
+Events were decided based on demand, which as of 2025 was nationwide.
+While Bandrowski and Miller in October stated that they wanted to host events in the Southern United States, they were limited to hosting events in liberal areas due to budgetary and safety restrictions.
+Trans Oregon pro-wrestler and special educational needs teacher Daniel Lopez competed in this event, during which his opponent allegedly botched a scoop slam, giving him a knee injury that left him unable to walk.
+Lopez later stated that he was left "screaming for help" and accused organisers of failing to take the injury seriously, as he said he had to call to the referee multiple times before an ambulance was called.
+He has said that T Boy Wrestling organisers failed to offer "any form of support" and that he was left with mounting medical debt.